HillmerCh/java-on-oke/README.md

 	export PATH=/Library/Maven/apache-maven-3.5.0/bin/:$PATH
 	```

-* Compile and Package the application via maven:
+* Navigate to where you have this repository code in your file system.
+Compile and Package the application via maven:

 	```
 	mvn package -f javaee-cafe/pom.xml